– scroll down to see each piece –

 Process & Medium:

 I mostly work on 36″ x 48″ panels and some of the work I will be releasing next will be these panels as pieces of even larger subject.
-I love oil paint because it feels alive, it smells great and you have more time to work it and rework it as you please.
+I love oil paint because it feels alive, has a great scent and you have more time to work it and rework it as you please.
 I use mostly palette knives because I like the immediate flat finish they deliver and, among other delights, they allow me to exert a sharp aggressive stroke.

-My work is in many ways similar (and maybe influenced by) graphic design; I mostly paint over time in layers with the exception of those times when a whole painting comes to life in one session and in some cases I use masking to create delineated shapes, yet I’m always looking to a finish piece with a thick impasto texture …I love to run my hands over the gloss varnished protuberances, it feels like another level of the piece where it wants to jump out and become three dimensional…
+I’ve been a graphic designer for the last 15 years and in many ways my work is similar and maybe influenced by graphic design; I mostly paint over time in layers with the exception of those times when a whole painting comes to life in one session and in some cases I use masking to create specific shapes, yet I’m always looking to a finish piece with a thick impasto texture …I love to run my hands over the gloss varnished protuberances, it feels like another level of the piece where it wants to jump out and become three dimensional…

 – Epiphanio Alexander

 If you’re interested in purchasing my artwork,